After the Layoff - Communicating with Remaining Staff

 • As soon as possible, after layoff notification meetings, talk to the work leads regarding impacted employees.

 • Prepare talking points.
-Being prepared will ensure you are being responsible the the information you are communicating, and help build faith with your employees about the decision making
+Being prepared will ensure you are being responsible for the information you are communicating, and help build faith with your employees about the decision making process.

 • Let the work lead or supervisor know that you value their leadership and that you wish you could have given them advance notice, but given the confidential nature of the information and the collective bargaining agreements, you couldn’t.